 For more information on how blockchain works, we recommend starting with the videos listed in the “Resources” section of this FAQ.

-Once the voter is verified, Election jurisdictions start the process by sending a qualified voter a mobile ballot.
+Once the voter is verified, election jurisdictions initiate the process by sending a qualified voter a mobile ballot.
 Contained in the mobile ballot are “tokens“ — think of them as potential votes — which are cryptographically tied to a candidate or ballot measure question.
 The number of tokens a given voter receives is the same as the number of ovals he or she would have received on a paper ballot handed out at the voter’s precinct or sent through the mail.
 The voter then makes their desired selections on the Voatz app on their smartphone.
 These selections alter the tokens (like filling in a ballot oval).
 Overvotes are prevented, as each voter only receives a total number of tokens as they have potential votes.
 Once submitted, the votes for choices on the ballot are verified by multiple distributed servers called “verifiers”, or validating nodes.
 Upon verification, the token is debited (i.e. subtracted) from the voter’s ledger and credited (i.e. added) to the candidate’s ledger.
 The blockchain on every verifier is automatically updated and the process repeats as additional voters submit their selections.

 The Voatz blockchain is built using the HyperLedger blockchain framework.
-The minimum number of validating nodes used is four, and these can be expanded to 16 for the pilot as needed, depending on the anticipated number of participants.
+The minimum number of validating nodes used is four, and these can be expanded to 16 or 32 for the pilot as needed, depending on the anticipated number of participants.
 Additional scaling is planned for the future.

 How is the infrastructure different from the bitcoin infrastructure?